SpongeBob SquarePants: The Yellow Avenger

 SpongeBob SquarePants: The Yellow Avenger is a SpongeBob video game developed by Tantalus Media and published by THQ for Nintendo DS and PlayStation Portable.
 It is the first SpongeBob game to be released on both consoles.

 Plot

-SpongeBob acquires Mermaid Man's powers when he wears his belt.
-Unfortunately SpongeBob accidentally puts the Dirty Bubble into a washing machine with the belt, which causes him to split into countless dirty bubbles.
+While on his way to see Patrick, SpongeBob sees the Dirty Bubble rush by with a captured Barnacle Boy.
+SpongeBob calls Mermaid Man to help rescue him and they follow the Dirty Bubble to a laundromat.
+Unfortunately, during the confrontation, SpongeBob accidentally puts the Dirty Bubble into a washing machine with the Mermaid Man's belt, which causes him to split into countless dirty bubbles.
+SpongeBob acquires Mermaid Man's powers when he wears the belt.
 SpongeBob has to stop villains such as Man Ray, The Sinister Slug, Jumbo Shrimp, Atomic Flounder, and the Dirty Bubble, using Mermaid Man's powers to save Bikini Bottom.
-The story is divided into Acts, each with a different villain trying to wreak havoc on Bikini Bottom: Man Ray wants to flood Goo Lagoon; Sinister Slug has an evil plan to stop the talent show; Jumbo Shrimp, with the help of Plankton, creates a machine to shrink people; The Atomic Flounder causes chaos in Industrial Park; and The Dirty Bubble returns with the machine the Jumbo Shrimp used in the third act.
+The story is divided into Acts, each with a different villain trying to wreak havoc on Bikini Bottom: Man Ray wants to flood Goo Lagoon; Sinister Slug has an evil plan to stop a talent show; Jumbo Shrimp, with the help of Plankton, creates a machine to shrink people; the Atomic Flounder causes chaos in Industrial Park; and the Dirty Bubble (who has become whole again) returns with the machine the Jumbo Shrimp used in the third act.
 He plans to hit SpongeBob with more Little Dirty Bubbles.
+Once the Dirty Bubble is defeated, SpongeBob returns the belt to Mermaid Man as he and Barnacle Boy return to retirement.